Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Access Control Lists (ACLs), bucket policies, and query string authentication.
 - [ ] (IAM) policies, Access Control Lists (ACLs), bucket policies, query string authentication and encryption.

 ### You are implementing AWS Direct Connect.
 You intend to use AWS public service end points such as Amazon S3, across the AWS Direct Connect link.
 You want other Internet traffic to use your existing link to an Internet Service Provider.
-What is the correct way to configure AW5 Direct connect for access to services such as Amazon S3?
+What is the correct way to configure AWS Direct connect for access to services such as Amazon S3?

 - [ ] Configure a public Interface on your AWS Direct Connect link.
 Configure a static route via your AWS Direct Connect link that points to Amazon S3 Advertise a default route to AWS using BGP.
 - [ ] Create a private interface on your AWS Direct Connect link.
 Configure a static route via your AWS Direct connect link that points to Amazon S3 Configure specific routes to your network in your VPC.